wp-plugins/fetch-tweets/readme.txt

 == Changelog ==

 = 1.3.3 =
+* Added the `screen_name` parameter to the shortcode that displays the tweets by specified Twitter accounts.
+* Added the `q` parameter to the shortcode that displays the result of Twitter keyword searches.
 * Fixed an issue that duplicated tweets were displayed in mush-up results.
-* Added the `q` parameter to the shortcode that allows to perform Twitter keyword searches.

 = 1.3.2.1 - 10/30/2013 =
 * Fixed a bug that a fatal error occurred in the background, Fatal error:  Call to a member function decode() on a non-object.